Disney Channel’s “Spin” Makes Culture Clash a Thing of the Past

-The network’s first TV movie to feature an Indian American lead says that it’s OK to be unapologetically cool.
+The Disney Channel’s first TV movie to feature an Indian American lead says that it’s okay to be unapologetically cool.

 Avantika Vandanapu in Disney Channel's "Spin" (Disney Channel)